nextstrain/docs.nextstrain.org/src/install-nextstrain.rst

 `Docker <https://docker.com/>`_ is a container system freely-available for all platforms.
 When you use the Nextstrain CLI with Docker, you don’t need to manage any other Nextstrain software dependencies as validated versions are already bundled into `a container image by the Nextstrain team <https://github.com/nextstrain/docker-base/>`_.

-`Follow Docker's installation guide <https://docs.docker.com/engine/install/>`_ for your operating system.
+First, `follow Docker's installation guide <https://docs.docker.com/engine/install/>`_ for your operating system.
-Note that for M1 Mac and Windows users, we recommend sticking with the Conda environment above.
-Docker is not yet ready for widespread use on the M1 Mac.
-Similarly, there are still significant obstacles to running Docker with Windows, as documented in `our issue tracking the problems <https://github.com/nextstrain/cli/issues/31>`_.

 After installing and starting Docker, create a Conda environment named ``nextstrain``.
 This command will install the Nextstrain CLI and Git (a dependency of subsequent tutorials).